Antigua and Barbuda Investors Residency & Citizenship Solutions

 The CIU undertakes strict due diligence checks and will decline an application if the applicant makes a false statement or omits any relevant information in the application.

-The applicant is required to personally complete the form in English and submit the prescribed forms together with original or certified supporting documentation as specified by the government.
+The applicant must complete the form in English personally and submit the prescribed forms together with original or certified supporting documentation as specified by the Government.

-The documentary requirements of the Antigua and Barbuda Citizenship-by-Investment program are reasonable and the procedures are quite straightforward.
+The documentary requirements of the Antigua and Barbuda Citizenship-by-Investment program are reasonable, and the procedures are pretty straightforward.
 It is recommended that investors visit the Islands before making a decision on the purchase of real estate.
-Once the application is approved, passports can be collected in Antigua and Barbuda or the applicant may attend an Embassy or the office of any High Commission or Consulate of Antigua and Barbuda or such other office as may be specified from time to time, by the Minister to both collect their passport and to take the oath or affirmation of allegiance.
+Once the application is approved, passports can be collected in Antigua and Barbuda or the applicant may attend an Embassy or the office of any High Commission or Consulate to take the oath or affirmation of allegiance.

-It is estimated that the process will take between three and four months from submission of the application to issuance of the passport, assuming there are no areas of concern with the application.
-The Regulations specify that, within three months of the submission of an application to the CIU, the CIU shall notify in writing to the licensed agent on behalf of the main applicant that the application has been approved, denied or delayed for cause and is still being processed.
+It is estimated that the process will take between three and four months from the application submission to the issuance of the passport, assuming there are no areas of concern with the application.
+The Regulations specify that within three months of applying, the CIU shall notify the licensed agent that the application has been approved, denied or delayed for cause and is still being processed.

 Under the real estate option, the timeframe may vary depending upon the project.
 Therefore, it is important to select a real estate project that is able to provide the necessary paperwork required from the developer for the citizenship application.

-If the real estate option is selected, it is important for an applicant to be aware of the investment potential, financial strength, track record and reputation of the developer before committing to the property.
-Once the applicant has chosen their preferred real estate, a sales and purchase contract is signed, which is usually conditional upon the person receiving citizenship.
-After approval by the government, the real estate purchase is completed and the ownership title transferred to the buyer.
-Applicants under the real estate option should also ascertain from the developer whether there are additional purchase and/or closing costs and the amount of those costs, prior to entering into any purchase contract.
+If the real estate option is selected, an applicant needs to be aware of the investment potential, financial strength, track record and reputation of the developer before committing to the property.
+Once the applicant has chosen their preferred real estate, a sales and purchase contract is signed, usually conditional upon the person receiving citizenship.
+After the Government approves, the real estate purchase is completed, and the ownership title is transferred to the buyer.
+Applicants under the real estate option should also ascertain from the developer whether there are additional purchase and closing costs and the amount of those costs before entering into any purchase contract.